 In addition to cashmere combs, there are other products available to help you with this issue.
 One option you might come across is fabric shavers that have a rotating blade to swiftly remove any lint or bobbles from the surface of your garment.
 Adhesive lint rollers are another popular option.
 These affordable rollers have an adhesive surface that gently sticks to the surface of your clothing and, when lifted away, removes any unwanted lint that can contribute to bobbling.

-A sweater stone can also be used, and with correct gentle use, its naturally rough-textured surface helps to loosen and remove pills from clothes.
-These stones can last up to ten years with regular use.
-What we most definitely do not recommend is using a sharp blade or scissors on your cashmere.
+A sweater stone can also be used, and with correct gentle use, its naturally rough-textured surface helps to loosen and remove pills from clothes and more easy to manage items such as scarves.
+These stones can last up to ten years with regular use however what we most definitely do not recommend is using a sharp blade or scissors on your cashmere.

 Whilst there are many ways to remove pilling, we still recommend a cashmere comb above all else.
 They are purposefully made to resolve the issue of pilling and will keep all your cashmere favourites looking fresh and feeling indulgent for much longer.
 As with all our 100% pure cashmere, you can pop your garment in the washing machine at 30 degrees.
 Read more with our machine washable cashmere guide.